 You have to attend your final divorce hearing.
 The judge will go through all the paperwork that you have filed.
 The paperwork will have to include the divorce petition, the settlement agreement, as well as the divorce decree.
 The judge will assess if both parties are in full agreement.
 If so, then, he/she will sign the finalized divorce decree.

 This final decree will be sent to the clerk’s office to be filed.
-Make sure that both you and your spouse get a certified copy.
+Make sure that both you and your spouse get a certified copy on how to file for divorce in Texas without a lawyer.

 Now you see that the steps towards finalizing an uncontested divorce are straightforward.